bwburnsides/vectors/README.md

 - To learn `mypy` and strong type hinting in Python.

 - To learn `pytest` and maintain a rigorously tested project.
+(WIP)

 - To practice maintaining useful and descriptive documentation.